 Sensors across the secondary distribution centres provide timestamped event reporting to a centralized monitoring system.
 Each event is timestamped to aid in analysis.

-The 5G system and the smart grid operator have 5G wireless communications configured across the smart grid network.
+The 5G system and the Smart Grid operator have 5G wireless communications configured across the Smart Grid network.
 Each source uses the same master clock and communicates over the 5G system, timestamps on the recordings are aligned for accurate analysis to be done at a centralized point.

-Additionally, the 5G system will need to be compatible with requirements from IEC 61850-9-3 [3] when used in conjunction with GNSS for a timing service in a smart grid environment.
+Additionally, the 5G system will need to be compatible with requirements from IEC 61850-9-3 [3] when used in conjunction with GNSS for a timing service in a Smart Grid environment.

 Power system time accuracy from time source (ex.
 GNSS or UTC) to 5G end device when used as part of IEEE 1588 PTP sync device is 1μs (absolute time-synchronization in substation local area networks IEC 61850 Sample Values).